Dayvidsen/Dayvidsen/README.md

 - 👋 Hi, I’m @Dayvidsen
 - 👀 I’m interested in Game, App Dev and cloud computing
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C++ and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @dayvidsen on twitter